 As you can see, trading becomes one of the more advanced aspects of the game.
 Fortunately, it also has a simplified version in the form of instant buy and sell.
 Any values may still change, so let us know what you think in the comment here or in the FB group.

-UPDATE 24/11/2020: Orders will only be visible to the kingdom you are currently in.
+Orders will only be visible to the kingdom you are currently in.
+A new tax is added to the final price, equal to 20% per 1 distance between kingdoms.